alanreidt/javascript-fundamentals-note/README.md

 ```

 ## Closure
-*Closure* is a function, which stores outer variables and has an access to them.
+*Closure* is a function, which stores outer variables and has access to them.
 In JavaScript every function is a Closure.

 Closures are frequently used in JavaScript for object data privacy, in event handlers and callback functions, and in partial applications, currying, and other functional programming patterns.

 To use a closure, define a function inside another function and expose it.
 To expose a function, return it or pass it to another function.

-The inner function will have access to the variables in the outer function scope, even after the outer function has been returned.
+The inner function will have access to the variables in the outer function scope, even after the outer function has been returned (will have a reference to the outer function LE).

 ```javascript
 const getSecret = (secret) => {